 In this article:

-APIs resolve onto database calls.
-Database changes can affect API users.
-The impact is different for schema resources as opposed to the resources that you explicitly define.
+APIs resolve onto database calls, so can affect clients that use the API.
+The impact is different for schema resources versus the resources you define explicitly.

 Schema Resources Reflect Schema Changes